 Undergraduate research opportunities

-The Wetzel Lab has opportunities for undergraduate students at Michigan State University.
-We are looking for students who are interested in the ecology of plants and insects and who want to get their hands dirty doing ecology in the lab, greenhouse, or field.
-I’m interested in students who want to participate in ongoing research projects.
-I am also interested in mentoring students on independent research projects.
-Usually the students I choose to mentor on independent projects have already spent some time working on ongoing projects.
-This allows them to get to know us and lets them get some research experience before starting their own intellectual adventure.
+In general, we are looking for undergraduates who are interested in the ecology of plants and insects and who want to get their hands dirty doing ecology in the lab, greenhouse, or field.
+Most students participate in ongoing research projects, but some students pursue independent research projects.
 Please explore the lab website and email me if you’re interested (email@example.com).